NICE - Top Things to Do

 You can cruise along the coast, including the famous Promenade des Anglais, and even reach the beautiful Rade de Villefranche.

-drop anchor, swim in clear water and enjoy the coastline from the sea — we had so much fun doing this.
+It’s the perfect place to drop anchor, swim in clear water and enjoy the coastline from the sea — we had so much fun doing this.

 Biking in Nice